Mel0nHead/languages-vocab-app/README.md

 - ADD FOREIGN KEYS TO WORD AND TEST ENTITIES

   - e.g. add 'userId' field to Word, so that you can query all words for a particular user without having to fetch the User first

-- ADD INTEGRATION TESTS FOR API
-  - currently have no test coverage